History of Bareilly: Rohilla War

 The First Rohilla War of 1773-1774 was a punitive campaign by Shuja-ud-Daula, Nawab of Awadh, against the Rohillas, Afghan highlanders settled in Rohilkhand, northern India.
 The Nawab was supported by troops of the British East India Company, in a successful campaign brought about by the Rohillas reneging on a debt to the Nawab.

 Rohilkhand fell to Awadh, was plundered and occupied.
 The majority of the Rohillas left.
 They fled across the Ganges in numbers, to start a guerilla war; or emigrated.
 A Rohilla state under British protection was set up in Rampur.

 The Rohillas, after fifty years' precarious independence, were conquered in 1774 by the confederacy of British troops with the nawab of Oudh's army, which formed so serious a charge against Warren Hastings.
 There was a second Rohilla War, in 1794.

 Period under the Patronage of Oudh

 From 1774 to 1800, the province was ruled by the Nawabs of Awadh.
 Faiz-ullah, the son of Ali Muhammad, escaped to the north-west and became the leader of Rohillas.
-After many negotiations he effected a treaty with Shuja-ud-daula in 1774, by which he accepted nine parganas worth 1.5 million a year, giving up all the remainder of Rohilkhand to the Wazir of Rampur State.
+After multiple negotiations he effected a treaty with Shuja-ud-daula in 1774, by which he accepted nine parganas worth 1.5 million a year, giving up all the remainder of Rohilkhand to the Wazir of Rampur State.

 Saadat Ali was appointed governor of Bareilly under the Oudh government.

 In 1794 a revolution in Rampur State led to the dispatch of a British force, who fought the insurgents at Bhitaura or Fatehganj (West)-both in Bareilly District, where an obelisk still commemorates the casualties.

 Bareilly remained in the hands of the Wazir until 1801, when Rohilkhand, with Allahabad and Kora, was ceded to the British in lieu of tribute.